 - Intermediaries (middle men).
-If you have an environment where there are intermediaries involved, then you might be able to dis-intermediate those parties if they really don’t provide value.
+If you have an environment where there are intermediaries involved, then you might be able to dis-intermediate those parties if they aren’t providing a value by giving you a truly decentralized exchange.
 For example, we can get average transaction settlement times from 2 days to 15 minutes by taking away middlemen.

 - Environments with high throughput (number of transactions).
 Bitcoin can only do 10 transactions per second, while MasterCard and Visa can do 80,000, but it’s looking to increasing the throughput to 400,000 transactions per second.

 - Stable Data.
 For a blockchain application, you don’t want volatile data.
 You want things that are going to stay the same for a while; such as land ownership titles and personal information.